Keepnet Labs Logo

 4. Federal Trade Commission (FTC): In the U.S., you can report phishing to the FTC at ftc.gov/complaint.

-5. Phishing Reporter Add-in: Keepnet Labs offers organizations Phishing Reporter add-in to report suspicious emails to your IT team or Incident Responder product to analyze the Sender IP, Links, Attachments in the email within a minute with integrated security solutions.
+5. Phishing Reporter Add-in: Keepnet offers organizations Phishing Reporter add-in to report suspicious emails to your IT team or Incident Responder product to analyze the Sender IP, Links, Attachments in the email within a minute with integrated security solutions.

 As technology evolves, so do phishing strategies.
 Staying ahead requires not only understanding these emerging trends but also adapting and preparing for future threats.